Back to News & Events

 3. Identify key management practices that are of interest and relevance to the group

-Once your group has been established, identify the key management issues that you want the project to address.
+Once your group has been established, identify the key management issues or opportunities that you want the project to address.
 These improvements can range from productivity increases, profitability maximisation or a change in perspective on sustainability.

 4. Engage a PDS facilitator to assist with the application and project coordination